The design of Rotom is a throwback to the design of Pulseman, a game previously made by Game Freak.

-Gen II: Ho-oh, via cameo in the first episode of the anime.
-Togepi was the first identified as such however.
-Donphan also appears in the original film while Marill and Snubbull were in the short film tied in to that and Elekid, Slowking, Bellossom and Lugia in the second.
+Gen II: Ho-oh, via an Early-Bird Cameo on the first episode (though the Pokedex couldn't identify whether or not Ho-Oh was a Pokemon and its name wasn't mentioned).
+Togepi was the first identified as such.
+Donphan also appears in ''Pokemon: The First Movie'' while Marill and Snubbull were in the short film tied in to that and Elekid, Slowking, Bellossom and Lugia appeared in the second film.
 There was also an episode where a sketch of the top of Elekid's head was shown.

 Gen IV: Munchlax, then Lucario, then Bonsly, Weavile, and Mime Jr.